OpenBB-finance/copilot-for-terminal-pro/README.md

 function calls, and function call results) in the request payload.

 This means it is not necessary for your custom copilot to maintain any state between requests.
-It can simply use the request payload to generate a response.
+It will simply use the request payload to generate a response.

 OpenBB Terminal is responsible for maintaining the conversation state, and will append the responses to the `messages` array in the request payload.
 You can